| Main index | Placemat: main guide | About author |

 PathBBox is about a hundred times slower than flattenpath pathbbox, and was discussed in this thread.

-| bool1 bool2 name1 name2 | SetPaperSize | - |
+bool1 bool2 bool3 bool4 name1 name2 SetPaperSize -

 The parameter name1 should be one of /A0 though to /A9, or /USL (for 8½″×11″ US Letter), /USL2 (for 11″×17″ US Ledger), /USLegal (for 8½″×14″ US Legal), or /A4_USL (the width of A4, the 11″ height of US Letter).
 The parameter name2 should be one of /Landscape or /Portrait.
-If bool1 then setpagedevice is called.
-If bool2 then the sizes are echoed to the log by calling OutputToLog.
-SetPaperSize thus sets the paper size.
-Calls Dimensions.
+If bool1 then crop marks might be painted, these being controlled by the likes of OuterGlassesMarginL.
+If bool2 then the page is rotated 180°.
+If bool3 then the page is mirrored.
+If bool4 then setpagedevice is called.
+Thus SetPaperSize sets the paper size.
+Calls Dimensions; assumes existence of some margin parameters.

 numx numy CompoundObject numSpaces numLineStep numAngle int code1 code2 RepeatClippedWithin -